 The Board shall not be bound to follow the recommendations of the Board Governance Committee.
 The final decision of the Board and its rational shall be made public as part of the preliminary report and minutes of the Board meeting at which action is taken.
 The Board shall issue its decision on the recommendation of the Board Governance Committee within 60 days of receipt of the Reconsideration Request or as soon thereafter as feasible.
 Any circumstances that delay the Board from acting within this timeframe must be identified and posted on ICANN's website.
 In any event, the Board’s final decision shall be made within 120 days of receipt of the Request.
 The final recommendation shall be promptly posted on ICANN's website and shall address each of the arguments raised in the request.
 The Board's decision on the recommendation is final.

-Accessibility
+ACCESSIBILITY

 Extend the time deadline for filing a Reconsideration Request from 15 to 30 days from when Requester learns of the decision/inaction.

 Amend paragraph 5 as follows: